 • Due to the number of required courses, it is not recommended that students attempt to complete the AA/AS degree at Black Hawk College and all DPT prerequisites.
-Students who wish to take courses at Black Hawk in addition to DPT prerequisites prior to transfer to SAU should reference SAU general education requirements or BHC AA/AS degree requirements.
+Students who wish to take courses at BHC in addition to DPT prerequisites prior to transfer to SAU should reference BHC AA/AS degree requirements or SAU general education requirements.
 It is also advisable to consult with an SAU advisor for course selection.

 • All prerequisites must be completed with a grade of "C" or better.
 Any major is acceptable; however, the pre-professional course prerequisites must be completed.
 Many students have found that they are most efficiently able to complete program prerequisites in a Psychology, Biology or Exercise Science major.

-• DPT program admission also requires: 50 hours of documented observation with a licensed physical therapist in two or more physical therapy practice settings; submission of official results of the Graduate Record Exam; official transcripts from all colleges or universities attended; two references from individuals well acquainted with the applicant and an on-site personal interview with PT faculty members.
+• TRACKS II and III DPT program admission also requires: 50 hours of documented observation with licensed physical therapists in two or more physical therapy settings including inpatient and outpatient; submission of official results of the Graduate Record Exam; official transcripts from all colleges or universities attended; two references from individuals well acquainted with the applicant; and an on-site personal interview with PT faculty members.

-• All applications to the program are handled through Physical Therapist Centralized Application Service (PTCAS).
-The application is submitted at www.ptcas.org.
+• TRACKS II and III applications to the program are submitted online through the Physical Therapist Centralized Application Service (PTCAS) at www.ptcas.org.

 Pre-professional Course Prerequisites for Doctor of Physical Therapy Program

-2. Prior to enrolling in CHEM 101, students must have completed one year of high school chemistry or CHEM 110 or MATH 112 or 118 or score 46 or above on the Compass College Algebra Test.
+1. Prior to enrolling in CHEM 101, students must have completed one year of high school chemistry or CHEM 110 or MATH 112, 118 or 123 with a "C" or better, or score 46 or above on the Compass College Algebra Test.

-3. Students entering PHYS 101 must have completed MATH 112 or the equivalent.
+2. Students entering PHYS 101 and MATH 228 must have completed MATH 112 or the equivalent.